OpenElements/hedera-enterprise/README.md

 ### Hiero Spring Sample

-A sample application that uses the Hiero Spring module can be found in the `hiero-spring-sample` module.
+A sample application that uses the Hiero Spring module can be found in the `hiero-enterprise-spring-sample` module.
 The sample application is a simple Spring Boot application that reads has a REST endpoint at `localhost:8080/` and  shows the hbar balance of the account `0.0.100` on the Hedera testnet.
 To use the application, you need to have created a Hedera testnet account at the [Hedera portal](https://portal.hedera.com/).
 The account information can be added to the `application.properties` file in the `hedera-spring-sample` module: